-Information an individual is required to provide in order to be eligible to use Library services or borrow materials
+Information an individual provides in order to be eligible to use library services or borrow materials

 Information that identifies an individual as having requested or obtained specific materials or materials on a specific subject

-Information that is provided by an individual to assist a staff member to answer a specific question or provide information on a particular subject
+Information that is provided by an individual to enable staff to assist in answering a query or finding a particular library resource

-Library records shall not be made available to any agency of federal, state, or local government, or to any spouse or other individual, except as pursuant to the following:
+Library records shall not be made available to any government agency, to any organization, or to another individual, except as pursuant to the following: